Emotional Intelligence

 Key Takeaways

-• It encompasses self-awareness and self-management social awareness, relationship management.
+• It encompasses self-awareness and self-management social awareness, managing relationships.

-• Emotional intelligence is critical to decisions, communication, relationships and leadership.
+• Emotional intelligence is vital for communication, relationships, decision-making and leadership.

 Additional Information